TOPSinfo/flutter_meal_app/README.md

 # Meal_app

-This Flutter Meal app is very simple &amp; easy to understand.
-This Flutter Meal app includes categories screen, meal screen, meal detail screen, favorite screen, drawer screen, filter screen
+This Flutter Meal app is a simple and easy-to-use app that allows users to browse a variety of meals, add new meals, delete existing melas.
+The app has four screens: Categories, Meals, Add Meal, and Meal Details.

 ![video](/Media/Flutter-Meal-App.gif)